UPDATED on January 29, 2021

 Sports fans have been cutting the cord for years now, replacing their cable boxes with a Roku, Amazon Fire TV or Apple TV.
 Because of the live streaming TV era, you can even watch a game on your smartphone or PC these days.
 But figuring out which live TV streaming service to use to avoid a hefty cable bill can be a pain.

-Right now, the cheapest option in 2020 is Hulu with Live TV for $54.99 per month.
+Hulu + Live TV costs $64.99 per month.
 You get 65+ live TV channels, and 50 hours of Cloud DVR to record sports, movies or TV shows.

 Subscribers also get unlimited access to Hulu’s on-demand library of movies and TV shows.
 The on-demand service alone usually costs $5.99 per month on its own.